top of page

 History of the Charles River Cleanup

-Our Cleanup is park of a larger annual effort in Massachusetts State Parks, Park Serve Day.
+Our Cleanup is part of a larger annual effort in Massachusetts State Parks, Park Serve Day.
 Park Serve Day gives Massachusetts residents the chance to help clean and prepare state parks and beaches for the summer recreation season.
 Thousands of volunteers spruce up as many as 30 parks each spring.

 Our Cleanup brings together over 3,500 volunteers each year to pick up litter, remove invasive species, and assist with park maintenance along all 80 miles of the Charles River and the 1,100 acres of Emerald Necklace park land surrounding the Muddy River.
 Residents are drawn to the popular Charles River Cleanup from a desire to give back to their community while enjoying the beauty and wildlife along the river.
 Volunteers hold onto the connections they establish during this day of stewardship by returning to the Charles and Muddy Rivers to exercise, play, and enjoy nature throughout the year.